-The amendments stipulate that other companies or institutions of which the chairman of the board of directors or president serves as the chairman of the board of directors or the president of the Company or is the spouse or second immediate family of the chairman of the board of directors or president of the Company are deemed to have a substantive related party relationship, unless it can be demonstrated that no control, joint control, or significant influence exists.
-Furthermore, the amendments require the disclosure of the names of the related parties and the relationships with whom the Company has significant transactions.
-If the transactions or balance with a specific related party is 10% or more of the Company's respective total transactions or balance, such transactions should be separately disclosed by the name of each related party.
+The amendments stipulate that other companies or institutions of which the chairman of the board of directors or president serves as the chairman of the board of directors or the president of the Company and its subsidiaries or is the spouse or second immediate family of the chairman of the board of directors or president of the Company and its subsidiaries are deemed to have a substantive related party relationship, unless it can be demonstrated that no control, joint control, or significant influence exists.
+Furthermore, the amendments require the disclosure of the names of the related parties and the relationships with whom the Company and its subsidiaries have significant transactions.
+If the transactions or balance with a specific related party is 10% or more of the Company and its subsidiaries' respective total transactions or balance, such transactions should be separately disclosed by the name of each related party.